natefinch/gocog/README.md

 The gocog marker tags can be preceded by any text (such as comment tags to prevent your compiler/interpreter from barfing on them).

-Any non-whitespace text that precedes the gocog start mark will be treated as a single line comment tag and will be replaced by an equal number of spaces in the generator code that is written out - for example:
+Any non-whitespace text that precedes the gocog start mark will be treated as a single line comment tag and will be removed in the generator code that is written out - for example:

 	# [[[gocog
-	# this text will be output with the # replaced by a space
+	# do something here
+	#     and some indent
 	# gocog]]]
 	# [[[end]]]

+output code:

+	do something here
+	    and some indent

 You can rerun gocog over the same file multiple times.
 Previously generated text will be discarded and replaced by the newly generated text.